 cewl http://target.com -d 3 -m 5 -w wordlist.txt

-# Crunch — generate by pattern
+# Crunch — generate wordlists by character set and pattern

 crunch 8 8 abcdefghijklmnopqrstuvwxyz0123456789 -o wordlist.txt